History of the Three Hundred Club

 Members' Current Standings

 The following year, an eleven-inch sterling Tiffany bowl was presented to the contest winner.
 Renamed the Germain G. Glidden Bowl in honor of our Founder at his passing in 1999, the Bowl has been engraved with the name, the year, and the winning average of each Batting Prize Winner since 1951.
-Every fall, at the annual banquet, the season’s winner is presented with the Bowl for the following off-season, along with a similarly engraved pewter replica he gets to keep (plus first-prize winnings, of course!).
+Every fall, at the annual banquet, the season’s winner is presented with the Bowl for the following year, along with a similarly engraved pewter replica he gets to keep (plus first-prize winnings, of course!).
 As of the end of the 2018 season, the Germain G. Glidden Bowl was completely full and out of room for new engravings.

 In the Club's history, there has been one three-time winner: Duncan Bruce won in 1997, 2008, and 2009.
-There have been 7 two-time winners: Tad Jones, Jr., won back to back in 1953 and 1954, Jim Rohde won in 1969 and 2000, Travis B. Nutting won in 1993 and again in 2001, Jim Klein won in 1985 and 2003, Richard Sanderson, won in 2002 and in 2010, Joel Crowell won in 1994 and 2012, and Rick Kirkpatrick won in 2009 and in 2015, and Jim Wiltman won in 2016 and 2018.
+There have been 8 two-time winners: Tad Jones, Jr., won back to back in 1953 and 1954, Jim Rohde won in 1969 and 2000, Travis B. Nutting won in 1993 and again in 2001, Jim Klein won in 1985 and 2003, Richard Sanderson won in 2002 and in 2010, Joel Crowell won in 1994 and 2012, Rick Kirkpatrick won in 2009 and in 2015, and Jim Wiltman won in 2016 and 2018.
 Jim Klein and his dad Phil, an original Member, are the only father-son combo ever to win the prize.
 You can find more details by visiting our Rules page, and How to Play page, which includes a printable ballot (scroll down to the right) for those who need paper.